A11 (Norfolk) - Road from Norwich, heading towards London

 Aberbeeg (Gwent) - A4046 to Ebbw Vale

-Hosea Pope was a policeman who was murdered while trying to arrest a man named James Wise.
+Policeman Hosea Pope was murdered while trying to arrest a man named James Wise.
 Pope's ghost has since been seen along this stretch of road.

 Aberdeen (Aberdeenshire) - Union Street